cse250001011/QC-PS3/README.md

 # QC-PS1

 Introduction

-This repository is created to provide the solution for the Problem Satement 1 given for the inductions of QC Club
+This repository is created to provide the solution for the Problem Satement 1 given for the inductions of QC Club.
+Although the code block is written by me, I kept the basic functions same as that from the Qiskit to minimize confusion while running the program.
+Hope you like it!

+My Thought Process

+The first thing to write in the program was to

 How the program Works?